dalygbarron/cat/README.md

 Also it is completely free and open source which seems to be unusual in the field texture atlas generators.

+If have found any bugs or if you have a suggestion for a feature or improvement then you are free to make an issue here and I will try to sort it out.

 ## Install
 There are no external dependencies except the standard library and the unix standard library so all you need to do is download the source and execute